michalroots/michalroots.github.io/_posts/2021-12-01-microsolidarity-journey.md

 ---
 layout: post
 title: My Microsolidarity Journey
-description: Moving from a solo traveler to a community catalyst
+description: From a lone traveler to a community catalyst
 image:
 tags: [documentation]
 ---